-56. Adjournment of general meeting
+58. Adjournment of general meeting

-- (1) The chairperson of a general meeting at which a quorum is present may, with the consent of a majority of the ordinary members present at the meeting, adjourn the meeting to another time at the same place or at another place. - (2) Without limiting subrule (1), a meeting may be adjourned - (a) if there is insufficient time to deal with the business at hand; or - (b) to give the members more time to consider an item of business. - (3) No business may be conducted on the resumption of an adjourned meeting other than the business that remained unfinished when the meeting was adjourned. - (4) Notice of the adjournment of a meeting under this rule is not required unless the meeting is adjourned for 14 days or more, in which case notice of the meeting must be given in accordance with rule 52.
+- (1) The chairperson of a general meeting at which a quorum is present may, with the consent of a majority of the ordinary members present at the meeting, adjourn the meeting to another time at the same place or at another place. - (2) Without limiting subrule (1), a meeting may be adjourned - (a) if there is insufficient time to deal with the business at hand; or - (b) to give the members more time to consider an item of business. - (3) No business may be conducted on the resumption of an adjourned meeting other than the business that remained unfinished when the meeting was adjourned. - (4) Notice of the adjournment of a meeting under this rule is not required unless the meeting is adjourned for 14 days or more, in which case notice of the meeting must be given in accordance with rule 54.

-57. Voting at general meeting
+59. Voting at general meeting

-- (1) On any question arising at a general meeting - (a) subject to subrule (6), each ordinary member has one vote unless the member may also vote on behalf of a body corporate under subrule (2); and - (b) ordinary members may vote personally or by proxy. - (2) An ordinary member that is a body corporate may, in writing, appoint an individual, whether or not the individual is a member, to vote on behalf of the body corporate on any question at a particular general meeting or at any general meeting, as specified in the document by which the appointment is made. - (3) A copy of the document by which the appointment is made must be given to the secretary before any general meeting to which the appointment applies. - (4) The appointment has effect until - (a) the end of any general meeting to which the appointment applies; or - (b) the appointment is revoked by the body corporate and written notice of the revocation is given to the secretary. - (5) Except in the case of a special resolution, a motion is carried if a majority of the ordinary members present at a general meeting vote in favour of the motion. - (6) If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote. - (7) If the question is whether or not to confirm the minutes of a previous general meeting, only members who were present at that meeting may vote. - (8) For a person to be eligible to vote at a general meeting as an ordinary member, or on behalf of an ordinary member that is a body corporate under subrule (2), the ordinary member - (a) must have been an ordinary member at the time notice of the meeting was given under rule 52; and - (b) must have paid any fee or other money payable to the Association by the member.
+- (1) On any question arising at a general meeting subject to subrule (7), each ordinary member has one vote; - (2) To exercise their vote, subject to rule 55, an ordinary member must nominate, in writing, a Voting Delegate to vote on behalf of the member on any question at any general meeting. - (3) All votes shall be given personally by the Voting Delegate or their nominated representative. - (4) A copy of the document by which the appointment is made must be given to the secretary before any general meeting to which the appointment applies. - (5) The appointment has effect until ---- - (a) the end of any general meeting to which the appointment applies; or - (b) the appointment is revoked by the ordinary member and written notice of the revocation is given to the secretary. - (6) Except in the case of a special resolution, a motion is carried if a majority of the ordinary members present at a general meeting vote in favour of the motion. - (7) If votes are divided equally on a question, the chairperson of the meeting has a second or casting vote. - (8) If the question is whether or not to confirm the minutes of a previous general meeting, only members who were present at that meeting may vote. - (9) For a member to be eligible to vote, the member - (a) must have been an ordinary member at the time notice of the meeting was given under rule 54; and - (b) must have paid any fee or other money payable to the Association by the member.

-58. When special resolutions are required
+60. When special resolutions are required